 Add the drained pasta to the frying pan of veg and use two forks to toss it all together

-Serve topped with freshly grated cheese and ground black pepper to taste
+Serve topped with freshly grated vegan cheese and ground black pepper to taste

 Pin the Pappardelle!